Safety First: How To Prioritize Safety First In Every Aspect Of Life

 Ventilation

-On this list, we predict the Edelrid Salathe and therefore the Petzl windstorm helmets provide glorious ventilation systems.
+On this list, we predict that the Edelrid Salathe and, therefore, the Petzl windstorm helmets provide glorious ventilation systems.

 Sizing

-Every helmet manufacturer has its size system.
+Every helmet manufacturer has its own size system.
 Generally, adult helmets are available in 2 or 3 sizes.
 Every size can cover a spread of head diameters.

 (FAQs)